San Francisco Department of Public Works: History

 San Francisco Public Works was officially created on January 8, 1900 with the name of Board of Public Works.
 Its first task was to organize and regulate street construction and paving projects throughout the city.
 The original four bureaus were: Streets, Lighting, Building, and Light & Water Services.
 Over the next century and nearly two decades later, the roles have shifted and expanded dramatically.

 In 2014, after a year-long rebranding process, the department switched its name from the San Francisco Department of Public Works, or DPW, to San Francisco Public Works.
-The budget for the first year of operations was $637,194.00.
-Today, the operating budget for Fiscal Year 2015-16 is approximately $256 million.
+The operating budget for Fiscal Year 2015-16 was approximately $256 million.

 Mohammed Nuru, the Director of the Department, was arrested by the FBI in January 2020 under charges of "corruption, bribery kickbacks and side deals".
 Having previously been "placed on leave and removed from all decision-making since the arrest", Nuru resigned on February 10, 2020, as announced by Mayor London Breed."